yasir2000/openwrt-oldwiki-md/FTPDHowTo.rst

 }}}

-= Opening the Firewall to Allow Public Access = Allowing public access to a non-secured FTP server is not a good idea.
-If you intend to use FTP over the internet please see [:SFTPWithDropbearHowTo].
+= Opening the Firewall to Allow Public Access = Allowing public access to a non-secured FTP server is not a good idea, as mentioned above.
+It is better to use [SFTPWithDropbearHowTo] SFTP.

 Nevertheless there are some instances where allowing public access to FTP is necessary.
-For those instances adding the following lines to /etc/firewall.user will allow FTP to get through the firewall.
+Add the following lines to /etc/firewall.user to allow FTP from the WAN:
 {{{
 ### Allow FTP on the WAN interface
 iptables -t nat -A prerouting_rule -i $WAN -p tcp --dport 21 -j ACCEPT iptables        -A input_rule      -i $WAN -p tcp --dport 21 -j ACCEPT }}}

-Execute the following line or reboot to implement the firewall change
-{{{
-sh /etc/firewall.user
-}}}
+See the ["OpenWrtDocs/Configuration"] section ''iptables  - Firewall'' for more help with firewall configuration.

 = What is My Username and Password? =
 Your username is {{{root}}} and your password is the password you set with the